 5.2 Vertical Reference System

 The vertical coordinate is directed upward (i.e., away from the Earth’s center) from its origin, the vertical datum, and has units of metres.
 That is, a positive value for the level of the current relative to the vertical datum means that the level is above the vertical datum.
 This is consistent with the bathymetric CRS in S-102.
 The vertical datum is not an ellipsoid but is one of the following: (a) the sea surface (defined in Clause 1.4.2), (b) a vertical, sounding, or chart datum (MSL, LAT, etc.), or (c) the sea floor.
+Since these vertical datums can have significant spatial variation, there may be a comparable spatial variation in data quality.
+Any quality measure may represent a regional average or an extreme ‘worst case’ value.

 5.3 Temporal Reference System